 This 654-acre natural park is found within an undeveloped open space corridor, which encompasses a segment of the Calaveras Ridge Regional Trail, and features canyons, hills, grasslands, valleys, creeks, ponds, and swales.

-The trail is a wonderful place for hiking, biking, and horseback riding, offering breathtaking panoramic views of the surrounding expanse.
-The various habitats in the area provide great opportunities for spotting a wide array of bird and wildlife species, including the protected Cooper’s hawk and the golden eagle, deer, coyote, rare frogs and other amphibians, ducks, and more.
+A trail is a wonderful place for hiking, biking, and horseback riding, offering breathtaking panoramic views of the surrounding expanse.
+The various habitats in the area provide great opportunities for spotting a wide array of bird and wildlife species, including the protected Cooper’s hawk and the golden eagle, deer, coyote, rare frogs, and other amphibians, ducks, and more.

 With Dublin’s 262 days of sunshine, it’s always a good time to cool off at The Dublin Wave Waterpark.
 Covering 31,000 square feet, the waterpark features an indoor pool, an outdoor sports pool, a water slide tower with six slides, and a splash zone with water play equipment for the kids.